 Are you inspired to plan a Spanish adventure?
 Check out our Spain Travel Planner to get started!

 Take a bus ride from Girona to Cadaqués

-Once you’re there, a walk to the Dali House in Portlligat is a good 25 minutes, uphill.
+Once you’re in Cadaqués, a walk to the Dali House in Portlligat is worth the 25-minute uphill walk.
 You can also take a taxi.

 Besalu is a picturesque medieval town known for its 12th-century Romanesque bridge.
 It’s about 45 minutes from Girona.
 A sweet, but compact town, exploring Besalu doesn’t really take more than an hour or so, but the town is beautiful and worth the trip.
 Besalu definitely deserves a spot on your where to go in Spain list.

 Explore the Spanish village of Pals

 Pals is another picturesque medieval town that makes a great day trip from Girona.
 About an hour away, the gorgeous Spanish village is filled with cobblestone streets, narrow walkways and charming arches.